ArnabChatterjee20k/React---ReduxToolkit/reduxtoolkit/readme.md

 - The above code is generating the payload for us.
 - So when we dispatch our actions we dont have to concerned about the state structure.

+# Performing Async Logic with Redux Thunk
+-  By default, Redux’s actions are dispatched synchronously, which is a problem for any non-trivial app that needs to communicate with an external API or perform side effects.
+Redux also allows for middleware that sits between an action being dispatched and the action reaching the reducers.

+- Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+That function receives the store’s dispatch method, which is then used to dispatch regular synchronous actions inside the function’s body once the asynchronous operations have been completed.